anacristinags/python/conteudo/testes/readme.md

-## testes realidos para fixação do conteúdo
+## testes realizados para fixação do conteúdo